 Recently I’ve purchased and started playing Skyrim.
 Again.
 This is the third time I’ve purchased Skyrim.
 I first experienced the game when it launched on Xbox 360, and a second time on PC.
-This time I’ve picked it up on Xbox One (playing the X enhanced version).
+This time I’ve picked up The Elder Scrolls V: Skyrim – Special Edition on Xbox One.
 This is probably indicative of how long the game has been out, as well as how many formats the game has been ported onto.

 It’s difficult to believe that it has been so long since it was released.
 However it still plays as well as it ever did and its opening moments, particularly the first dungeon, are still a highlight.
 And even with the newer versions out now, it was still impressive as to how good this game looked on Xbox 360 and PlayStation 3.

 The Xbox One X version runs at dynamic 4K resolution at 30 fps, pretty rigidly sticking to this target.
 It includes access to mods through the Bethesda Creation Club.
 Although nothing on the scale of the PC version.
 The PC version will run at higher framerates or look better but this is one of those games where the half refresh rate doesn’t hurt the game too much.
 Fast pace moments are less common than slow scenes dialog with NPCs or inventory management etc.

 Audio is still powerful and atmospheric, controls and the user interface works well on a controller.
 Quests are engaging and the world is still stunning.
 That being said the game has aged in places and it show its roots as being a game from the last-generation.
 Combat particularly can be messy and doesn’t work as well as peers from its time such as Dragons Dogma or Dark Souls.
 Ranged DPS and magic can be quite technical and refined but close range melee combat lacks finesse.
 It often feels like button mashing rather than anything more strategic.